Fried Shrimp Wontons Recipe with Caribbean Seasoning

 Tips for making wontons

-If you purchase frozen wonton wrappers or store them in the freezer, be sure to take them out a couple hours beforehand.
+If you purchase frozen wonton wrappers or store them in the freezer, be sure to take them out an hour to two beforehand.
 The wrappers should be completely defrosted, soft and pliable before folding.

 If the wrappers are still frozen, they will break and tear as you fold.
 This can cause your filling to leak out or cause the oil to sputter.